radule90/CI_PP__4/README.md

 ## Validation and Testing

 ### Validation
 - Python files have passed validation through [CI Python Linter](https://pep8ci.herokuapp.com/), for some lines of code longer than 79 characters `# noqa` to ignore warnings in `settings.py` and `env.py`.
 - JavaScript custom shows "One undefined variable bootstrap" when tested with [JSHint](https://jshint.com/).
 - First I used [Autoprefixer](https://autoprefixer.github.io/) to add vendor prefixes and then validate with [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) and it shows no errors.
 - I tested the HTML page by page by copying the source code and directly input validating at [W3C Markup Validation Service](https://validator.w3.org), I had one error because I recklessly used the `<h1></h1>` tag for each individual page, but I corrected it to the `<h2></h2>` tag.
 And it shows no errors now.
+- On Google Lighthouse, the results varied between 90 and 100, with the fact that for mobile devices the performance tests sometimes dropped to 70, while for other items they remained in the range of 90 to 100.
+It has been prioritized to be improved in the next version

 ### Testing